 What is Children’s Aid Foundation of Canada?

-We help kids in care go from surviving to thriving.
+We help kids in and from care go from surviving to thriving.

-Children’s Aid Foundation of Canada is our country’s leading charity dedicated to improving the lives of children and youth growing up in the child welfare system.
+Children’s Aid Foundation of Canada is our country’s leading national charity dedicated to improving the lives of children and youth in and from the child welfare system.
 Together with our community of dedicated donors and supporters, we are helping them move from surviving to thriving, and empowering them to break the cycle of abuse and neglect they were born into through no fault of their own.